GPU Video Compression with H.264/AVC codec

 Benchmarks for CUDA H264 video encoder (High Performance Preset)

-H.264 CUDA-based encoder can be utilized together with image processing pipeline on NVIDIA GPU: we can start from raw data which we get from a camera and finish with compressed stream.
-Both image processing and encoding could be done in parallel almost at the same time because CUDA code can run independently from h264.
+H.264 encoder can be utilized together with image processing pipeline on NVIDIA GPU (CUDA): we can start from raw data which we get from a camera and finish with compressed stream.
+Both video processing and encoding could be done in parallel almost at the same time because CUDA code can run independently from h264.

-We can offer custom software design for the following image processing pipelines on CUDA:
+We can offer custom software design for the following image/video processing pipelines on CUDA:

 Roadmap for further improvements

-For any further information concerning CUDA h264 encoder please contact us via email or contact form.
+For any further information concerning GPU h264 encoder please contact us via email or contact form.